LEADERSHIP

 Keeping ahead of market trends is a key component of our approach to investing.
 But again, the methodology I had adopted to create XPR was proving to be insufficiently reliable in detecting direction changes.
 So, I delved back into my proprietary 120-year market database and, from this historical record I created a new, more comprehensive market-timing algorithm for XPR.

 I also built the Leading Stock Index (LSI) to get a clearer indication of market supply-and-demand dynamics among the nation’s smartest investors—the market segment that matters most.
-Problem solved: with our enhanced market-timing algorithm and our LSI input, the accuracy of our market-trend signals rose to 90%.
+Problem solved: with our enhanced market-timing algorithm and our LSI input, the accuracy of our market-trend signals rose even higher.

 With all this improvement in our equity discipline, I decided to jettison the options strategies going forward.